SBA Loan Requirements: Does Your Business Qualify?

 2. SBA 504 Loan Requirements

-To start, you must meet the following criteria:
+To start, you must meet the following 504 loan requirements:

-Next, SBA 504 loans are restricted by what they can be used for.
-They can be used to:
+Next, the SBA 504 loan program is restricted by what the financing can be used for.
+The following uses are permitted:

-• Purchase land on which you will renovate an existing or construct a new building.
+• Purchasing land on which you will renovate an existing building or construct a new building

-• Improve the area on the land and around the building, including landscaping, parking, and utility connections
+• Improving the area on the land and around the building, including landscaping, parking, and utility connections

-• Pay for long-term equipment and machinery for use in your business
+• Paying for long-term equipment and machinery for use in your business

 Finally, borrowers are required to contribute at least a 10% down payment for a 504 loan and secure the loan with collateral, which may include both business and personal assets.

-Unlike other types of SBA loans, nonprofits, and community organizations can apply for funding via an SBA Microloan.
+Unlike other types of SBA loans, nonprofits, and community organizations can apply for funding via an SBA microloan.
+The maximum you can borrow is $50,000, and there is no down payment.

-Microloans can be used for equipment and machinery, fixtures and fitting, inventory, supplies, and working capital.
-You can’t use an SBA Microloan to settle existing debts or to buy real estate.
+Microloans can be used for equipment and machinery, fixtures and fittings, inventory, supplies, and working capital.
+You can’t use an SBA microloan to settle existing debts or to buy real estate.

 4. SBA Disaster Loans